mailslurp/mailslurp-client/README.md

 });
 ```

 ### List inboxes
 Inbox lists are paginated and sortable.
+List methods return a projection of an inbox.
+See the [inbox projection reference](https://www.mailslurp.com/docs/js/docs/interfaces/inboxprojection/) for properties.

 ```javascript
 describe("inbox pagination", () => {